 After the detox treatment, the patient needs a lot of care and support and most of all check as the patient is not in his complete senses.
 The increased drug cravings and hallucinations reduce the thinking capacity and the patient does not think of the after effects of taking the pill again.
 This is why the recovery treatment takes place in a closed facility where the person is not allowed to leave until he is back to health and the dependence of the drug is completely over.

-After the residential treatment is over, the aftercare program start where the patient gets help to adjust in the outer world.
+After the Partial hospitalization treatment is over, the aftercare program start where the patient gets help to adjust in the outer world.
 The patients go through weekly therapy to notice if they are again having the cravings and how to stop that.

 SLO recovery centers specialize in treating serious addiction problems by getting to the roots of the addiction and trying to solve the issues with therapy.
 We believe that quality and care are the two major factors in dealing with recoveries and that is why our staff is well trained to understand the mental condition of the patients.
 All you need to do is to ask for help and the rest will be assured.